Sign up here to get very occasional, topical mailings, plus our biweekly bulletin.

 Optional email code

-For general questions about getting involved with Philly DSA or our events contact one of our Co-Chairs, Melissa or Scott.
-They can both be reached at firstname.lastname@example.org.
+For general questions about getting involved with Philly DSA or our events contact our Chair or Vice-Chair, Marilyn or Syne.
+They can both be reached at email@example.com.
 Or follow us on Twitter or Facebook!

 If you're interested in getting a couple emails from us a month about upcoming events, sign up for our email list above!
 We try to keep it pretty light, so you won't get a lot of emails from us; promise!